VRConservation/geosp/chapters/05_python.md

 ```{important} Getting started quick guides can be found in the Virtual Environment, Visual Studio Code, and Github appendices.
 ```

 To get you up and running quickly, I've provided a cheat sheet in the {doc}`/z_appendices/appendix1` appendix that summarizes the Geog-414 videos and should have you started quickly.
-You may want to refer to the videos if you get stuck.
+However, you may want to refer to the videos if you get stuck.

 ## Sentinel-2 Data
 Before you do that, let's look at a simple example from a GitHub [gist](https://gist.github.com/alexgleith/dc49156aab4b9270b0a0f145bd7fa0ce) posted by Alex Leith.
 We'll run it in Colab.
 Click the Open in Colab button.

 [![image](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1EgVOrLdWQdTjBJl_2itCs6LZGBXUGHZ1#scrollTo=KW1bwfGvFNiT)

 Google Colab is an online notebook that lets you write and execute code.
 Its advantage is that it is shareable, connected to your Google account, and performs calculations in the cloud.
 The disadvantage is once you close the notebook, everything you've installed or executed will disappear, although the code is saved.
-It's great for quickly testing out code blocks.
+It's great for quickly testing out Python script in a notebook environment.

 ```{note} 'Uncommenting' a line in Python means removing the hashtag before the command or clicking on the line, then clicking control or command plus backslash (/).
 ```